mulesoft-catalyst/canary-policy-mule-4/README.md

 - Flag indicating the Traffic Object Store will be updated

 ### Metrics
 The policy incorporates the possibility of collecting usage metrics to later be used in a Canary Analysis process.
+This option only works if the Canary is applied on top of a proxy.

 #### To enable the Metrics
 - Enable "Capture Raw Usage Metrics?" by clicking on the radio button, while applying the policy